 Member of team that was Highly Commended for Boutique Firm of the Year at The Lawyer Awards 2019 for expertise in Public Law

-- Justin is currently advising central Government on a high profile, high value capital works project.
-He is engaged to advise on the key strategic challenges, the construction procurement route and the wider legal obligations.
+- Justin is currently advising central Government on a very high profile, high value capital works project, using the NEC form of contract.
+He is engaged to advise on all aspects, including the key strategic challenges, the construction procurement route and the wider legal obligations.

-- Better Queensway – lead partner on a competitive dialogue procurement for a joint venture partner for Southend-on-Sea Borough Council.
+- Better Queensway – Justin is the lead partner on a competitive dialogue procurement for a joint venture partner for Southend-on-Sea Borough Council.
 This is the Council’s most significant and largest ever regeneration project.
 Justin led the team that advised on the 10-month procurement process that successfully procured a joint venture partnership to deliver the regeneration of the Queensway estate.
 The project has an anticipated capital spend of £500 million, will involve major highways works, the demolition and rebuilding of 4 tower blocks, community and civic spaces and the re-housing of large numbers of existing tenants.
-The project stands out from other regeneration schemes because of the sheer scale of the transformation, the true long-term partnership approach and the focus on residents and the provision of affordable housing.
+Justin is retained as the Council’s key legal adviser, continuing to provide input and advice on all major elements of this flagship project.

 - Asset Development Joint Venture Procurement.
 Justin was the lead partner on a competitive dialogue procurement for a joint venture partner for a major Council, for projects with a gross development value in excess of £1bn.
 Justin led the team that advised on the 12-month procurement process that successfully procured a joint venture partnership to deliver multiple schemes across the Council, including a major town centre regeneration project.
 This flagship project has an anticipated capital spend of £350 million, will involve green infrastructure and highways works, the design and construction of a mixed use scheme, with private and affordable housing, community and civic spaces, including food and beverage and a cinema.